vinej/pyarchive/README.md

                         memory:     means that the result will be put in memory csv,excel:  means that the result will be saved into a csv or excel file.
-    File            :   the destination file name if the output is csv or excel Excluded        :   the list of columns to exclude from the output Anonymized      :   the list of columns to anonymize on the output Parameters      :   a list of parameter's objects used to execute the query
+    File            :   the destination file name if the output is csv or excel Exceltemplate   :   a excel template to use for the output of type Excel (see into Save task for template rules for ExcelTemplate)
+    Excluded        :   the list of columns to exclude from the output Anonymized      :   the list of columns to anonymize on the output Parameters      :   a list of parameter's objects used to execute the query